BlockFinax-AFCFTA/base-hackathon/ARCHITECTURE.md

-# TradeChain: System Architecture
+# Blockfinax: Enterprise System Architecture

-This document provides a visual overview of the TradeChain system architecture.
+This document provides a comprehensive visual overview of the Blockfinax platform architecture, designed for secure blockchain-based escrow and trade finance operations in international commerce.

 ## High-Level Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────────┐
-│                        TradeChain Platform                           │
+│                        Blockfinax Platform                           │
 └─────────────────────────────────────────────────────────────────────┘
                                    │
                 ┌─────────────────┴─────────────────┐